Stoning in Islam: Others

 All Sunni schools of fiqh, as well as Volume 7 of the Shi'ite hadith, The Book of Legal Penalties in Kitab al-Kafi, declare stoning as the required punishment for sex that is not allowed under Sharia.

-In contrast to Sunni schools, Shi'i fiqh, in Rajm cases, allows some of the witnesses to be women but considers the witness of a woman as half as valid as a man's.
-Thus, before an accused is sentenced to Rajm in the Shi'i system, the witnesses may be four men, three men and two women, two men and four women, one man and six women, but witnesses must include at least one man.
-Furthermore, Shi'i jurists grant discretionary powers to the judge in cases of homosexuality, to sentence the accused to death by sword, Rajm (death by stoning), death by throwing from a high wall, or burning the accused to death.
+In contrast to Sunni schools, Shia fiqh, in Rajm cases, allows some of the witnesses to be women but considers the witness of a woman as half as valid as a man's.
+Thus, before an accused is sentenced to stoning in the Shia system, the witnesses may be four men, three men and two women, two men and four women, one man and six women, but witnesses must include at least one man.
+Furthermore, Shi'i jurists grant discretionary powers to the judge in cases of homosexuality, to sentence the accused to death by sword, stoning, death by throwing from a high wall, or burning the accused to death.

 Views

 There is disagreement among modern Islamic thinkers as to the applicability of stoning for adultery.
 While religious texts often give examples both with and without stoning, the Quran does not prescribe stoning as a punishment for any crime, mentioning only lashing as punishment for adultery.
 However most scholars maintain that there is sufficient evidence from hadiths to derive a ruling.
 The vast majority of Muslims consider hadiths, which describe the words, conduct and example set by Muhammad during his life, as a source of law and religious authority second only to the Quran.
 They consider sahih hadiths to be a valid source of Sharia, justifying their belief on Quranic verse 33.21, and other verses.

-The reliability of Hadith is disputed by Quranist Muslims who reject all Hadith, and as a consequence the Rajm punishment as well.
+The reliability of Hadith is disputed by Quranist Muslims who reject all hadith, and as a consequence the stoning punishment as well.

-Enayatullah Asad Subhani argues that Rajm is not the punishment of the fornication, as generally been understood, and it is not among the Hudood either.
-His book Haqeeqat-e-Rajm was widely criticized by the ulama as he had tried to clear doubts against the punishments prescribed by Islam for different crimes.
+Syed Abdullah Tariq argues that stoning is not the punishment of the fornication, as generally been understood, and it is not among the Hudood either.
+His book Haqiqat-i Rajm was widely criticized by the ulama as he had tried to clear doubts against the punishments prescribed by Islam for different crimes.

-The islamic modernist Javed Ahmad Ghamidi postulates that Quranic verses prescribe Rajm only for those who habitually commit fornication as prostitutes do, which then constitute "mischief in the land" that is punishable by death according to Quranic verses 5:33-34.
+The Islamic modernist Javed Ahmad Ghamidi postulates that Quranic verses prescribe stoning only for those who habitually commit fornication as prostitutes do, which then constitute "mischief in the land" that is punishable by death according to Quranic verses 5:33-34.
 This view is not popular and does not enjoy acceptance by most ulema.